One of two radiography suites in the Oak Brook Simulation Center

 Practice Interdisciplinary Collaboration

-Simulating real-world healthcare environments illustrates communication and teamwork’s importance in creating better patient outcomes.
-At Oak Point, nursing students work alongside our radiography students to provide coordinated care to simulated patients in our IPE Scholars Program.
+Simulating real-world healthcare environments illustrates the critical importance of teamwork and communication in creating better patient outcomes.
+In Oak Point’s IPE Scholars Program, nursing students work alongside radiography students to provide coordinated care to simulated patients.

 Enhanced Learning Outcomes